wavyncurly/analysis/Evanoff-analysis.md

+---
-Advertising in Alexandria Egypt 1905
+title: Advertising in Alexandria Egypt 1905
+author: Olivial Evanoff
+---

 Alexandria Egypt in 1905 kept a record of the news they deemed to be important via their newspaper.
 The title of the newspaper is "The Egyptian